jdc136/Project-Euler-Algorithms/README.md

 After solving the problem, I also realized it could go faster by checking only even numbers - an even number is the only possible answer, after all.
 All in all, I made use of what I learned on problem three and also came to better appreciate Console.WriteLine() as well as loops and break statements!

 ### Problem Six
 This was the easiest one yet - took me about five minutes.
-I found that I wasn't struggling as much with for loops.
+I found that I wasn't struggling as much with which construct to use (there were a number available, but I went ahead with a for loop).